Top Philadelphia police inspector allegedly assaulted 3 female officers he mentored

 The alleged misconduct goes back to 2004, according to NBC Philadelphia.

+But, Holmes' high rank "insulated him from any meaningful investigation" when the women initially made allegations, the prosecutor's office statement said.

-But, when each of the three female officers claimed that he had engaged in sexual assault or sexual harassment against them, they were subjected to investigations by the police department's internal affairs division, the prosecutor's office statement said.
+When each of the three female officers claimed that he had engaged in sexual assault or sexual harassment against them, they were subjected to investigations by the police department's internal affairs division, the statement said.

 "The grand jury alleges that PPD culture discourages reporting a fellow officer, especially a boss," the statement said, using the acronym for the Philadelphia Police Department.

-In two instances, junior female officers allege that Holmes came on to them and "against their will and without their consent kissed them, fondled their breasts, and digitally penetrated their vaginas," according to the prosecutor's statement on the grand jury's findings.
+In two instances, junior female officers allege that Holmes came on to them and "against their will and without their consent kissed them, fondled their breasts, and digitally penetrated their vaginas," said the prosecutor's statement on the grand jury's findings.

 In the case of the third female officer, she was encouraged by Holmes to join his elite task force.
 Three days after joining the unit, the grand jury alleges that "against her will and without her consent she was also kissed, groped, and digitally penetrated by Holmes," the statement said.